 Intel CPU temperatures

-We’ll start with the 65W profile, a fairly low power consumption, especially when you consider the base consumption of this 13600K.
-We’re here to simulate the power consumption of small processors with few cores or low power consumption.
+We start with the 95W profile, a fairly average power consumption, especially when you consider the basic consumption of this 13600K.
+We’re here to simulate the power consumption of small processors with a reasonable number of cores.
 In theory, everyone should do well!

-Finally, we conclude our series of readings with our Core i5 13600K, which consumes 130W.
-To achieve this, we pushed the frequencies a little further, as well as the VCore, which now rises to 1.270V!
+Finally, we conclude our series of readings with our Core i5 13600K, which consumes 170W.
+For this, we push the frequencies a little further, as well as the VCore, which now rises to 1.350V!

 With its high power consumption, this is clearly a formidable AIO at full speed, where it outstrips all the competition with its 74°C rating.
 Even at half speed, it’s still formidable, doing as well as a Ryuo III 360 at full throttle!
 At low revs, however, its ventilation seems to have trouble keeping up, as at 85°C it finds itself caught between the Liquid Freezer II 280 and the Ryuo III 240.

 Basically, Corsair’s iCUE Link H170i RGB is a high-performance piece of kit.
 However, if low-speed ventilation is perfectly inaudible, there is a non-negligible impact on temperatures, which will be on the rise!